Magnetic Order Driven Ultrafast Phase Transition in NdNiO$_3$: Experimental Approach

 The (001) oriented films were grown using pulsed laser deposition on NdGaO$_3$ substrates (tensile strain of 1.4 $\%$) with a thickness of 50 nm \cite{Liu:2013ep,Middey:2016jc}.
-Experiments were performed at the SXR end-station where the X-rays and laser pulses arrive colinearly with the polarization in the scattering plane (see Fig.\ \ref{Fig1b}A)\cite{Schlotter:2012ey}.
-The sample was cooled below the IMT transition temperature (T$_{IMT} \approx$ 150\,K) to 70\,K and aligned to measure the off-specular ($(1/4,1/4,1/4)$ pseudocubic Bragg peak corresponding to the AFM-E$^\prime$ order\cite{Scagnoli:2006ja,Scagnoli:2008iu} as well as the bulk sensitive X-ray absorption spectroscopy (XAS) in fluorescence yield (see Fig.\ \ref{Fig1b}B), where the vertical line shows the energy chosen for the time-resolved measurements.
-Since the main change in the XAS across the IMT is seen at the dip near 852.5 eV (see temperature dependent XAS in the supplement Fig.\ S2), this energy was chosen to measure both channels without changing the photon energy.
-The pulse duration for this experiment was $\sim$100\,fs for the X-ray pulses and $\sim$150\,fs for the laser, which gives a total time resolution of $\sim$175\,fs.
-Excitation pulses at 1.55\,eV were utilized in addition to mid-IR pulses generated using optical parametric generation and difference frequency generation ($\approx$ 83 - 135 meV) to enable above and below gap pumping (optical gap E$_{g} \approx $ 100meV) \cite{Dhaka:2015id}.
-Additionally, The insulator-to-metal transition dynamics of the \NNO thin film was explored with optical pump-THz probe spectroscopy to track the formation of the metallic phase.
-To achieve optimal temporal resolution, the experiment was implemented in the following way: (i) both excitation (optical) and probe (THz) beams were collinear and incident on the sample at normal incidence to eliminate temporal broadening of rising dynamics introduced by oblique incidence of excitation beam.
-The 1.55\,eV reflectivity ($\Delta$R/R) dynamics were measured with pulses having a duration of $\sim$20\,fs.
+The thickness was chosen to show bulk-like properties and be matched with the pump/probe absorption length while avoiding complications from dimensionality and orientation that can lead to an altered ground-state\cite{Middey:2016jc,Catalano:2018kc}.
+Experiments were performed at the SXR end-station where the X-rays and laser pulses arrive colinearly with the polarization in the scattering plane (see Fig.\ \ref{Fig2}A)\cite{Schlotter:2012ey}.
+The sample was cooled below the IMT temperature (T$_{IMT} \approx$ 150\,K) to 70\,K and aligned to measure the off-specular $(1/4,1/4,1/4)$ pseudocubic Bragg peak corresponding to the AFM-E$^\prime$ order\cite{Scagnoli:2006ja,Scagnoli:2008iu} as well as the bulk-sensitive X-ray absorption spectroscopy (XAS) in fluorescence yield (see Fig.\ \ref{Fig2}B), where the vertical line shows the energy chosen for the time-resolved measurements.
+Since the main change in the XAS across the IMT manifests at the dip near 852.5 eV, as shown by comparing the XAS in the insulating (I) vs metallic phase (M) in Fig.\ \ref{Fig2}B, this energy was chosen to measure both channels without changing the photon energy.
+The pulse duration for this experiment was $\sim$100\,fs for the X-ray pulses and $\sim$150\,fs for the laser, which gives a time resolution of $\sim$175\,fs.
+Excitation pulses at 1.55\,eV were utilized in addition to mid-IR pulses generated using optical parametric generation and difference frequency generation ($\approx$ 83 - 135 meV) to enable above- and below-gap pumping (optical gap E$_{g} \approx $ 100meV) \cite{Dhaka:2015id}.
+Additionally, the insulator-to-metal transition dynamics of the \NNO thin film was measured with optical pump-THz spectroscopy probe to track the formation of the metallic phase.
+To achieve optimal temporal resolution, the experiment was implemented in transmission with both excitation (optical) and probe (THz) beams being collinear and perpendicular the sample to avoid temporal broadening at oblique incidence for the THz probe beam.
+With normal incidence geometry, we were able to achieve a temporal resolution of 150 fs as determined by a reference transient THz transmission measurement on a GaAs crystal.